Rustic Hoppy

 populated area.

-“We are now residents of Lake City, CO as of May 16th
+residents of Lake City, CO as of May 16th 2016.
+Much more to do,

-2016.
-Much more to do, but the worst is over.” - Bill
+but the worst is over.” - Bill

 Bill Carruthers

-To my fellow Rustic buddies,
+fellow Rustic buddies,

-I have been pretty quiet these last few years, but I came
+pretty quiet these last few years, but I came across this news about Google

-across this news about Google Earth and Angkor Wat.
-Some of our gang have been there.
-Those who have not (including me), can get
+Earth and Angkor Wat.
+Some of our gang

-I have wanted to go there for a long time, probably highschool
+(including me), can get a real nice "virtual" tour.
+I have wanted to go there for a long time,

-days.
-I had relatives living in
+probably highschool days.
+I had

-China during the 1930s, and other times.
+relatives living in China during the 1930s, and other times.
+They had told me about Angkor Wat back

-They had told me about Angkor Wat back then.
-My great-grand uncle (something like that)
+then.
+My great-grand uncle (something

-travelled a lot.
+so they travelled a lot.
 Here is the link

 http://googleasiapacific.blogspot.tw/2014/04/wander-through-angkors-thousand-year.html

-I have flown over the complex when I was
+flown over the complex when I was returning from a couple of days

-returning from a couple of days off in Ubon, back to Ban Me Thout.
-I may post a map latter, but obviously,
+off in Ubon, back to Ban Me Thout.
+I

-Angkor Wat is a long way from the route back to BMT!
+may post a map latter, but obviously, Angkor Wat is a long way from the route

-I would like to say to everyone that being a Night Rustic
+like to say to everyone that being a Night Rustic was a great way to start on

-was a great way to start on my tour in Vietnam. (except, I still stay up late
+my tour in Vietnam. (except, I still stay up late at night)!
+A great group of

-Take care,
+Take

-Bill Carruthers, Rustic 34
+Carruthers, Rustic 34

 Don Mercer, Rustic 41, who was responsible for submitting at